pedrohcdo/nest-logger-bundle/README.md

 }
 ```

-The log will display 5 objects, they are:
+The bundle will contain these 5 objects

 | Object | Description
 | :--- | :----:
-| ***logs*** | A bundle containing the entire `logs` tree including a time profiling between each log.
+| ***logs*** | A object containing the entire `logs` tree including a time profiling between each log.
 | ***context*** | The `context` in which this log bundle was created, containing information such as api path, method..
 | ***context.tags*** | The `tags` created in this context
 | ***req*** | The body of the `request` that originated this bundle
 | ***res*** | If it is a complete request context here you will be able to see the `response` of that request

-The generated bundle follows the following structure, where the `logs` array can contain more log nodes like the example
+The generated logs tree follows the following structure, where the `logs` array can contain more log nodes like the example

 ```ts
 {